binfnstats/ukb-IDEARS/README.md

 ### Directory Tree and Explanations

-This folder has the implementation of this PoC.
-Due to the model and data access in PoC phase, the model used in the **hasmerch** endpoint uses a pre-defined hunggingface model as an example.
-It can be replaced to the model we are using easily once the model of interest is identified.
+This folder shows the implementation of the IDEARs platform.

 ```
 📦ukb_IDEARS-pipeline-poc